robwert77/Sofia-Chirtmas/README.md

 ## Run locally

 Open `index.html` in a browser.
 For best results, use a local web server so images load reliably.

+## Live Server (VS Code)

+1) Install the "Live Server" extension.
+2) Right-click `index.html` and choose "Open with Live Server".
+3) Edit files and the browser will auto-refresh.